 What is a Bridge Loan?

 A bridge loan is a short-term form of financing that is used to meet current obligations before securing permanent financing.
 It provides immediate cash flow when funding is needed but is not yet available.
 A bridge loan comes with relatively high interest rates and must be backed by some form of collateral such as business inventory or real estate property.
-The loan can be accessed by both individuals and companies to meet certain obligations.
+The loan can be accessed by either individuals and companies to meet certain obligations.

 Bridge loans are usually arranged within a short time and with little documentation.
 For example, if there is a lag between the purchase of a real estate property and the disposal of another property, the buyer may take a bridge loan to facilitate the purchase.
 In this case, the original property becomes the collateral for the loan.
 Once long-term financing is available, it is used to pay back the bridge loan and also meet other capitalization needs.
 Bridge loans are mainly used in real estate to retrieve property from foreclosure or to close on a property quickly.

 There are four types of bridge loans, namely: open bridging loan, closed bridging loan, first charge bridging loan, and second charge bridging loan.

 1. Closed Bridging Loan

 A closed bridging loan is available for a predetermined time frame that has already been agreed on by both parties.
 It is more likely to be accepted by lenders because it gives them a greater degree of certainty about the loan repayment.
 It attracts lower interest rates than an open bridging loan.

 The repayment method for an open bridge loan is undetermined at the initial inquiry, and there is no fixed payoff date.
 In a bid to ensure the security of their funds, most bridging companies deduct the loan interest from the loan advance.
 An open bridging loan is preferred by borrowers who are uncertain about when their expected finance will be available.
 Due to the uncertainty on loan repayment, lenders charge a higher interest rate for this type of bridging loan.